-- 1. The merge must be fast-forward.
+1. The merge must be fast-forward.
 In most cases, this can be achieved by 'rebasing' the branch with the most recent commits from master.
 This can be handled via GitLab, if no conflicts arise.
-Otherwise, or if preferred, the operation can be performed locally. - 2.
-The (possibly rebased) changes must have passed automatic testing.
-This ensures that the master branch is always clean and ready for development and translation.
+Otherwise, or if preferred, the operation can be performed locally.